 - Swiss banks are also doing all they can to stop clients taking their gold out.
 One major bank refuses to transfer gold out if the client isn’t present.
 Another major bank recently told the client that they don’t transfer client gold out of the bank to anyone, even if the client demands it.

-- Swiss banks tell their clients that physical gold and silver held in the bank vaults on behalf of clients is not on the bank’s balance sheet and based on Swiss law it belongs to the client.
-Yes, that is correct but how many times have we not seen that banks under pressure use client assets as security for their trading, especially when they are under pressure.
+- Swiss banks tell their clients that physical gold and silver stored in the bank vaults on behalf of clients is not on the bank’s balance sheet and based on Swiss law it belongs to the client.
+Yes, that is correct but how many times have we not seen that banks under pressure use client assets as security for their trading, especially when they are under pressure?

 All of the above examples are first hand direct experiences by our company and therefore totally factual.
 It is not hearsay or rumour spreading – it is all fact.

-Hold wealth preservation assets outside the banking system
+Store gold and silver outside the banking system

 It is obviously no use to own a share in one or many 400 oz gold bars.
 Gold investors must have their own bars and preferably of smaller denominations like 100 grams or 1 oz.
 If gold is ever needed as money or barter, 400 ounce or even 1 kilo bars are just too big.